ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 timeout = 5
 ```

-In the DRIVERS folder, you need to add the current driver versions.
-At the moment, the tests will work only in CHROME, for other browsers the code has not been yet written.
+You need to add/update driver versions in 'drivers' folder.
+For simplicity - only Chrome browser is supported for now.

-The test run report is stored in the LOGS folder - LOG.HTML
+Test run report will be created in 'logs' folder.

-The HTML code of the page is saved in the PAGESOURCES folder if a test is failed.
+The HTML code of the page is saved in the 'pagesources' folder if a test is failed.

-The screenshot of the page is saved in the SCREENSHOTS folder in case of a fail in a test.
-Screenshots can also be seen in the report inside LOG folder.
+The screenshot of the page is saved in the 'screenshot' folder if a test is failed.
+Screenshots can also be seen in the html report inside 'logs' folder.

-PAGE OBJECT classes must be located in SRC \ TEST \ JAVA \ PAGES
+Page Object classes - SRC \ TEST \ JAVA \ PAGES

-The test classes must be located in SRC \ TEST \ JAVA \ TESTS
+Test scenarios classes - SRC \ TEST \ JAVA \ TESTS

 ## How to run tests

-At the root of the project there is a TESTNG.XML, in which it is necessary to prescribe which classes with tests to be run.
+At the root of the project there is a testng.xml, where you can specify classes with tests to be run.

 ```
 <?xml version="1.0" encoding="UTF-8"?>